repobuddy/repobuddy/packages/jest/README.md

 - `@repobuddy/jest/presets/js-cjs-watch`
 - `@repobuddy/jest/presets/js-esm`
 - `@repobuddy/jest/presets/js-esm-watch`
-- `@repobuddy/jest/presets/jsdom-ts`: auto detect if your project is CJS or ESM
+- `@repobuddy/jest/presets/jsdom-ts`: auto-detect if your project is CJS or ESM
-- `@repobuddy/jest/presets/jsdom-ts-watch`: auto detect if your project is CJS or ESM
+- `@repobuddy/jest/presets/jsdom-ts-watch`: auto-detect if your project is CJS or ESM
 - `@repobuddy/jest/presets/jsdom-ts-cjs`
 - `@repobuddy/jest/presets/jsdom-ts-cjs-watch`
 - `@repobuddy/jest/presets/jsdom-ts-esm`
 - `@repobuddy/jest/presets/jsdom-ts-esm-watch`
-- `@repobuddy/jest/presets/electron-ts`: auto detect if your project is CJS or ESM
+- `@repobuddy/jest/presets/electron-ts`: auto-detect if your project is CJS or ESM
-- `@repobuddy/jest/presets/electron-ts-watch`: auto detect if your project is CJS or ESM
+- `@repobuddy/jest/presets/electron-ts-watch`: auto-detect if your project is CJS or ESM
 - `@repobuddy/jest/presets/electron-ts-cjs`
 - `@repobuddy/jest/presets/electron-ts-cjs-watch`
 - `@repobuddy/jest/presets/electron-ts-esm`
 - `@repobuddy/jest/presets/electron-ts-esm-watch`
-- `@repobuddy/jest/presets/electron-renderer-ts`: auto detect if your project is CJS or ESM
+- `@repobuddy/jest/presets/electron-renderer-ts`: auto-detect if your project is CJS or ESM
-- `@repobuddy/jest/presets/electron-renderer-ts-watch`: auto detect if your project is CJS or ESM
+- `@repobuddy/jest/presets/electron-renderer-ts-watch`: auto-detect if your project is CJS or ESM
 - `@repobuddy/jest/presets/electron-renderer-ts-cjs`
 - `@repobuddy/jest/presets/electron-renderer-ts-cjs-watch`
 - `@repobuddy/jest/presets/electron-renderer-ts-esm`
 - `@repobuddy/jest/presets/electron-renderer-ts-esm-watch`
-- `@repobuddy/jest/presets/watch`: watch mode presets for multi-environment config
+- `@repobuddy/jest/presets/watch`: watch mode presets for multienvironment config

 If you do not have any specific configs, these presets should work without additional configuration.

 Here are some highlights:

-- all of the presets will automatically detects your source folder (in either `src`, `source`, `ts`, or `js`).
+- All presets will automatically detect your source folder (in either `src`, `source`, `ts`, or `js`).
-- support platform specific tests:
+- Support platform specific tests:
   - `feature.spec.node.ts`
   - `feature.spec.node16.ts`
   - `feature.spec.jsdom.ts`